Event Days: 19th, 20th and 21st July 2019

 We will have a medic and all the necessary equipment present on the platform for the duration of the competition.
 We also have a very good emergency response plan with Paramedic response times being an average of 10mins and Air Ambulance response roughly the same if the situation calls for it.

-We will also have O2 available at the surface (and at -5m for scuba certified freedivers) after deeper dives (more than -50m).
+We will have O2 available at the surface after deeper dives (more than -50m).
 Each athlete is limited to 5 minutes of O2 per start.

 Any athlete that experiences a squeeze or black-out or has any other medical condition that may jeopardize their safety will not be allowed to complete further dives (if scheduled) on the same day and may not be able to dive the next day.
+AIDA has new guidelines with respect to blackouts and these will be followed.
 The decision as to whether an athlete may dive the next day will be made at the sole discretion of the organiser.

 |11h00-12h30||Competition Session 1|